itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

 ## Overview

 Over the years, there were many heap exploitation techniques developed.
 Most of them can be found [here][heap-techniques] (there are other obscure techniques, not mentioned there). \
-This module deals with a subset of techniques, only involving the tcache.
+This module deals with a subset of these techniques, only involving the tcache, for a modern, `glibc-2.40`.

 I really liked this module.
 I've gained deeper understanding regarding tcache internals, and learned many new useful tricks. \
-Challenges 15+ weren't trivial, and they've required some time.
-The demonstrated scenarios were much more realistic than previous modules - full mitigations, no leaks, very limited primitives, etc. The fact that these latter challenges all uses safe-linking, is a huge bonus. \
+Challenges 15+ weren't trivial at all, and they've required learning the internals of tcache allocation process, including `tcache_perthread_struct` and its linker relation.
+Moreover, the demonstrated scenarios were much more realistic than previous modules - full mitigations (ASLR, NX, Full RELRO, PIE), no leaks, very limited primitives, etc. The fact that these latter challenges all uses safe-linking of a modern libc, is a huge bonus. \
-I highly recommend this module for anyone interested in modern (`glibc-2.40`) heap exploitation.
+I highly recommend this module for anyone interested in modern heap exploitation.

 ## Background

+### Memory Allocators

 One approach of dynamically allocating memory is `mmap`.
 While it does allows dynamic allocation and deallocation for regions that surivves across functions (unlike the stack), the allocation size is inflexible, and requires kernel involvment for every call. \
-A smarter solution is to write a library, that allocates a large chunk of memory (`brk`, not `mmap`, but also allocates large amout of memory), and manage the small chunks of it, based on demand.
+A smarter solution is to write a library, that allocates a large chunk of memory (`brk`, not `mmap`, but having the same concept of large chunk allocation), and manage the small chunks allocations off it, based on demand. \

-Current dynamic allocator of Linux usermode is `ptmalloc2`, for its kernel - `kmalloc` (slab allocator), for FreeBSD it is `jemalloc` (which used in Android), for Windows - `Segment Heap, NT Heap`, for Chrome - `PartitionAlloc`.
+Current dynamic allocator of userland Linux is `ptmalloc2`, for its kernel - `kmalloc` (slab allocator), for FreeBSD it is `jemalloc` (which used in Android), for Windows - `Segment Heap, NT Heap`, for Chrome - `PartitionAlloc`.

 It is good to mention that the heap **HAVE NO RELATION** to the heap data structure. \
 The heap provides the basic API of `malloc, free`, as well as more fancy stuff, such as `realloc, calloc` and others (`aligned_alloc`).

-Recall `ptmalloc` doesn't uses `mmap` but `brk`. \
+Recall `ptmalloc` doesn't uses `mmap` but actually `brk`. \
 `brk(addr)` expands the end of the data segment up to `addr`, while `sbrk(NULL)` returns the end, and `sbrk(delta)` increments the end by `delta` bytes. `ptmalloc` simply slices bytes off the data segment for small allocations, and uses `mmap` for very large allocations.

 ### Detection